 As she was handed her nine o’clock cuppa last night, Irene Collins paused The Crown, pointed at the screen and said, “In future, I want it served just like that?”

-Trade union organiser Dan ‘Trotsky’ Collins, glanced at the frozen screen showing two footmen in red frock coats, pouring tea for the Queen and Jackie Kennedy.
+Trade union organiser & husband, Dan ‘Trotsky’ Collins, glanced at the frozen screen showing two footmen in red frock coats, pouring tea for the Queen and Jackie Kennedy.

 “You want a flunkey?” a puzzled Trotsky inquired.

-“Can’t you wear your new suit?”
-Irene sniffed, as she pointed imperiously at the door and waited until he’d left before pressing play.
+“Can’t you wear your new suit when you bring it?”
+Irene sighed, as she pointed imperiously at the door and waited until he’d left before pressing play.

 When pressed for details, he replied, “She asked me recently if I knew that a lady can wear a hat indoors until 6pm?”

-“I wanted to take her temperature when I heard that,” he recalled, “but she wouldn’t let me…”
+“I tried to take her temperature when I heard that,” he recalled, “but she wouldn’t let me…”

-But when pressed, revealed it was because he couldn’t stop pointing out how much better the servants’ working conditions would have been, if they’d belonged to a trade union.
+But when pressed, he eventually agreed it was because he couldn’t watch either without pointing out how much better the servants’ conditions would have been, if they were in a good trade union.